abncampos/credit-risk-insights/README.md

 Google Data Analytics Certificate – Capstone Methodology

+---

-🪪 License
+## 🪪 License

-This project is released under the MIT License.
+This project is released under the MIT License
+.

 💡 Developed and documented independently by Ana Campos as part of a professional data analytics portfolio.